-Similar to raised beds, a container garden is extremely flexible and offers warmer soil temperatures than bare ground techniques.
+Similar to raised beds, a container garden is extremely flexible and offers warmer soil temperatures than baren ground techniques.

 One of the best advantages about container gardens is you can grow plants anywhere.
-We use our containers on our deck, which coincidentally provides a very natural protection from moose.
+We use our containers on our deck, which coincidentally provides a very natural protection from moose and rabbit.